Archive 8 Statistics All Parents of Special Needs Kids Should Know

 Table of contents:

-According to a 2021 UNICEF report, “the number of children with disabilities globally is estimated at almost 240 million”.
-The report says that children with disabilities are disadvantaged on most measures of child well-being compared to non-disabled children.
-Parents of children with special needs need to know some essential data to better understand and address their child’s challenges.
+According to a 2021 UNICEF report, “the number of children with disabilities globally is estimated to reach almost 240 million”.
+The report says that millions of children with disabilities are disadvantaged on most measures of child well-being compared to non-disabled children.
+Parents of children with special needs need to know some essential data to better understand and address their children’s challenges.
 That’s why in this blog, we’re going to cover the most important statistics about kids with special needs.

-The Individuals with Disabilities Education Act (IDEA) requires public schools to provide special education and services to eligible students.
+The Individuals with Disabilities Education Act (IDEA) requires eligible public school students to receive special education services in public schools.
 However, not every child who struggles in school qualifies.
 For this to happen, a child’s school performance must be “negatively affected” by the disability.
 IDEA categorizes disabilities in one of the 13 categories below.

 Specific Learning Disability (SLD)